 Oregon Institute of Technology does not discriminate on the basis of race, color, ethnicity, national origin, gender, disability, age, religion, marital status, sexual orientation or gender identity in its programs and activities.
-The following office is designated to handle inquiries and complaints regarding this non-discrimination policy: Human Resources, Oregon Tech, 3201 Campus Dr., Klamath Falls, OR 97601-8801; 541.885.1120; Fax 541.851.5200 Hard copies of policies may be requested through the Office of Student Affairs on the Klamath Falls campus room 217/College Union beverages on campus is prohibited, except in designated "Over 21 Wings" of the Residence Halls (including the Sustainable Village and on special sanctioned occasions in the College Union).
+The following office is designated to handle inquiries and complaints regarding this non-discrimination policy: Affirmative Action Officer, Oregon Tech, 3201 Campus Dr., Klamath Falls, OR 97601-8801; 541.885.1108; Fax 541.851.5200 Hard copies of policies may be requested through the Office of Student Affairs in 217 College Union.